SahanGanguly/Electrokart-Business-Insights/README.md

 ElectroKart Business Insights Project
 This project focuses on extracting valuable business insights from the ElectroKart sales database.
 By analyzing customer behavior, sales trends, and product performance, I have solved key business problems to help improve customer retention, increase sales, and identify new opportunities.
-Final Response
-Here's a README.md file based on the SQL queries you provided, with the requested change from "we" to "I".

-ElectroKart Business Insights Project
-This project focuses on extracting valuable business insights from the ElectroKart sales database.
-By analyzing customer behavior, sales trends, and product performance, I have solved key business problems to help improve customer retention, increase sales, and identify new opportunities.

 Business Problems Solved
 The following key business questions were answered through a series of SQL queries: